Software Development

 The desktop view is guilty of the worst internet crime which is a scroll that keeps repeating itself for infinity whereas the phone view is nicely done and we finally get a scroll bar, wow.
 I gave up reviewing the desktop version it's totally unusable and broken everywhere.
 The most critical part of the site 'About Monolith' is only accessible by scrolling the front page and is not in the menu despite the title 'Site links' so we have another menu concept at the top of the page with no purpose.
 'Monolith Trade' oddly redirects to a 3rd party form that only asks for an email, not sure why it exists with the contact email beside it.
 If you want to capture emails for mailchimp style marketing you don't need this $50/month form.

-Almost every site reviewed so far their desktop versions have this awful trend of mirroring the pointer with a very slow animation making the site seem sluggish when it's not.
-Ditch that pointer shadow junk.
+Almost every site reviewed so far their desktop versions have this awful concept with no purpose of mirroring the pointer movements with a very slow animation making the site seem sluggish.

 Review the Reviewers

-The only other reviewer I've found so far with a website of their own who isn't ass kissing every entry is this Russian guy.
-I am again shocked the desktop view actually works, and there's even a scroll bar.
-His site does only what it needs to do which is show off technical skill adding animations, show off the agency portfolio and present contacts to harvest leads.
-I looked at one of his clients some Russian medical supply company and there's a well done concept for displaying those highly annoying chatbots that float at the bottom of every website these days.
+Another honest reviewer is this Russian design outfit.
+I am again shocked the desktop view actually works and there's even a scroll bar!
+His site does only what it needs to do which is show off skill and present contacts to harvest leads.

 Design examples II